Associate | Established: 1971 | Associate since 2020

 SMO 7: International Financial Reporting Standards

-IFRS Accounting Standards have been adopted in Zimbabwe and are prescribed by the Public Accountants and Auditors Board (PAAB) for application by publicly accountable entities.
-CGI does not have authority to adopt accounting standards at the jurisdiction level.
-However, it plays an important role in supporting its members in understanding and implementing IFRS requirements.
+IFRS Accounting Standards are adopted in Zimbabwe and prescribed by the Public Accountants and Auditors Board (PAAB) for application by publicly accountable entities.
+The Chartered Governance and Accountancy Institute in Zimbabwe (CGI) does not have authority to adopt accounting standards at the jurisdiction level but supports implementation through member education, technical updates, and professional development activities.

-Within the scope of its mandate, CGI has demonstrated that it actively supports implementation of IFRS through ongoing professional development and member engagement activities.
+Within the scope of its mandate, CGI has demonstrated sustained support for implementation of IFRS Accounting Standards and emerging sustainability reporting requirements through member education, awareness, and engagement with national developments.

 Current Status: Sustain